 1/2 vanilla bean, seeds removed–or 1/2 tsp vanilla extract

 handful of roasted pistachios, shelled and chopped (optional)

 Combine the chopped rhubarb, orange juice, agave nectar, cardamom and ginger in a large saute pan over medium heat.
 Bring to a boil.
 Simmer the mixture until the rhubarb starts breaking down and the consistency is slightly jammy and compote-like, about 15 minutes.
 Set aside to cool completely.

 Make the cream: Remove the top layer of solid cream from the cans of coconut milk, carefully avoiding the water at the bottom of the can (reserve this for smoothies).
 Place the cream into a small bowl.
 Add the maple syrup/powdered sugar and vanilla bean seeds.
 Mix with a hand mixer on medium-high speed, stopping and scraping down here and there.
-Mix until stiff, whipped cream-like consistency is achieved.
+Mix until a lightly stiff, whipped cream-like consistency is achieved.
 Wrap and set aside in the fridge until you’re ready to use it.

 To serve: Place about half a cup of the cooled rhubarb compote in each serving dish.
 Top with a dollop of the vanilla coconut cream and a sprinkle of pistachios if you like.